 Our vision is to change the narrative and reframe how an entire generation of children of African descent see themselves and how others see them; with unsurmountable pride and respect.
 We hope you will join us.

-We barely knew each other but fate united us through our shared struggle, in vain, to find fun and engaging Shona and Ndebele children’s books and resources.
+We barely knew each other but fate united us through our shared struggle, in vain, to find fun and engaging children’s books and resources to teach Shona and Ndebele.
 Very quickly we realized that this cause is bigger than us and about more than just books so we combined forces and saanrize was born.

 Why the name saanrize, you might be wondering?
 We wanted something that would embrace all Africans and our research showed us that the Saan are the oldest tribe in Africa, thus the oldest of us all.
 To honour that connection we chose the first part of our name “saan”.